 Hence we decided to reduce our set of categories to four.
-Our objective in choosing these four was that, first, each should represent an important aspect of human choice and one that is broadly independent, at least conceptually if not causally, of the others; and, second, that each should encompass a large proportion of the categories identified by others as constituting essential aspects of full human flourishing.
+Our objective in choosing these four was that, first, each should represent an important aspect of human choice and one that was broadly independent, at least conceptually if not causally, of the others; and, second, that each should encompass a large proportion of the categories identified by others as constituting essential aspects of a full human flourishing.
 In the light of these two considerations, we chose the following four categories:

 - 1. Basic HD.
-Rather than using the HDI to measure this, we use the under-five mortality rate, partly because we want to exclude income per capita as it appears in the next category, and partly because of the extensive availability of data for the under-five mortality indicator.
-In fact, the under-five mortality rate is highly correlated with the HDI and with adult literacy (0.8789 and 0.7393 respectively for 113 countries in 2002), so it can be taken as representative of these indicators. - 2.
+Rather than use the HDI to measure this, we use the under five mortality rate, partly because we want to exclude income per capita, since it appears in the economic category (below), and partly because of the extensive availability of the under five mortality indicator.
+In fact, the under five mortality rate is highly correlated with the HDI (0.8789 for 113 countries in 2002) and with adult literacy (0.7393), so it can be taken as representative of these indicators.3 - 2.
 The economic aspects.
-In our interpretation, this encompasses income per capita and unemployment to represent economic performance at a point in time,
+In our interpretation, this encompasses income per capita and unemployment to represent economic performance at a point in time, and growth in per capita income and the GDP cycle to represent performance over a longer period.
+This aspect therefore broadly summarizes an economy's success in providing incomes, employment, growth and economic stability.